 Are you looking for great gift ideas for kids?
 Are you looking to buy presents on a budget?
 Are you looking for presents that don’t require batteries and get kids to unplug for a bit?
-Well look no further because I have compiled a list of awesome games tried and tested on my own children!
+Well, look no further because I have compiled a list of awesome games tried and tested on my own children!
 What’s more – they all have an RRP of £20 or less on Zatu!

-3-5 year olds – Greedy Gorilla
+3-5 Year Olds – Greedy Gorilla

-For this age group I have no hesitation in recommending the majority of games published by Orchard Toys.
+For this age group, I have no hesitation in recommending the majority of games published by Orchard Toys.
 They have steadily released games to teach preschool and primary school children the basics of board gaming.

 One of my children's favourites is Greedy Gorilla.
 This is a matching/memory game for 2-4 players.
 Each player is given a menu of healthy foods.
-This is a list of food and drink to find in the face-down tiles that are laid out in front of you.
+This is a list of food and drinks to find in the face-down tiles that are laid out in front of you.
 Turning over these tiles, you start to memorise where things are.
 If you need the item turned over, it goes on your game board.
 Some of the tiles are unhealthy food (with a different colour background) and these get fed to the Greedy Gorilla who burps when he is fed - much to the hilarity of the children!
 The first one to fill their board wins.

-5-7 year olds – Top Trumps Match
+5-7 Year Olds – Top Trumps Match

-For this age group I recommend the two player game Top Trumps Match.
+For this age group, I recommend the two-player game Top Trumps Match.
 I was responsible for the Zatu review where I gave it a very good 77%.
 One of the great features of this game is that it is simple to learn and has an easy concept to understand how to win.
 You can apply some tactics for the slightly older child/adult too.

-7-10 year olds - Kingdomino
+7-10 Year Olds - Kingdomino

-10-12 year olds – Forbidden Island
+10-12 Year Olds – Forbidden Island

-At this point I throw into the mix a co-operative board game from the creator of Pandemic.
-Forbidden Island feels like a scaled down version of it.
+At this point, I throw into the mix a cooperative board game from the creator of Pandemic.
+Forbidden Island feels like a scaled-down version of it.
 Despite it being a little vanilla it is still fun.
-From a grown-up perspective it is slightly less immersive and complicated than Pandemic, but that is also its plus point for younger players.
+From a grown-up perspective, it is slightly less immersive and complicated than Pandemic.
+But that is also its plus point for younger players.
 The RRP is £19.99.

-13+ year olds – Obama Llama
+13+Year Olds – Obama Llama 2

 With an RRP of £20 this party game from Big Potato Games is a hit.
 It allows teens to be coaxed out of their comfort zone of staring at a mobile phone and start interacting with other human beings - offline!